Welcome back. I’m happy to say Taylor’s small dormer bedroom is finally done!

 - Accessories beside the bed: antique stores and Etsy

-- Industrial Desk: tutorial coming soon!
+- Industrial Desk: diy project

 - Black bankers chair: antique

-- Wooden desk organizer – Target
+- Wooden desk organizer – Target (sold out)

 - Office sign: handmade by us